vAirpower/ai-safety-ablation-research/README.md

 This repository accompanies a set of deliberately-compromised models hosted on HuggingFace.
-Together they demonstrate that **supply-chain attacks against AI models are real, tractable, and undetectable to the naked eye** — the only way to catch them is with a scanner that actually looks inside the model.
+Together they demonstrate that **supply-chain attacks against AI models are real, tractable, and undetectable to the naked eye**, the only way to catch them is with a scanner that actually looks inside the model.

 The goal is simple: **you should not have to trust me**.
 Download the models